Implement Semantic Routing

 Here's what happens when a query comes in:

-1. Query Analysis: The semantic router compares the incoming query against all route examples using embedding similarity
+1. Query Analysis: The semantic router compares the incoming query against route examples from your JSON file using embedding similarity

 2. Route Selection: The route with the highest similarity score (above the threshold) is selected

-3. Conditional Execution: The ConditionalStep executes the appropriate handler based on the selected route
+3. Switch Execution: The switch step executes the appropriate pipeline branch based on the selected route:

-5. Response Generation: The handler returns a response tailored to the query type
+5. Response Generation: The appropriate pipeline returns a response optimized for the query type

 Troubleshooting